cpearce/OggIndex/README.txt

 win32/VS2005/OggIndex.sln.
 You must have the ogg, theora and vorbis libraries available in OggIndex's parent directory, e.g. the theora, vorbis and ogg directories containing those libraries should be in the same directory as the OggIndex directory.
+Build the OggIndex project to build the indexer, and OggIndexValid to build the validator.